 When you think of estate planning, you might immediately think of a will and/or trust.
 These are typically the first documents to be prepared, and can help you decide how your assets will be distributed, not the state.
-These documents are what is typically used to provide for a minor child which is critical so that your wishes are known and legally documented.
+These documents are what is typically used to provide for a minor child – critical so that your wishes are known and legally documented.
 Consult an estate planning attorney to get started.
-I know several Chicago-area attorneys who do this work – use the Contact Us form to send me a message.
+I know several Chicago-area attorneys who do this work – use the Contact Us form to request a referral.

 Beyond a will, here are some other considerations

 In addition to a will, there are several other areas of estate planning to consider.
 Here are some of them:

 - Powers of attorney for health care and financial matters.
 These documents give authority to a loved one in the event that you are incapacitated.
 Often when drafting a will, attorneys will also provide these documents for you to complete and sign.
 Make sure yours are up to date and properly reflect your wishes.
 Contact an attorney for assistance.